Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 mysql>
 ~~~

-You should be able to see all the tables and gather some data with selects.

 This concludes the database service setup.
-To see logs for this service run:
+Logs for this service can be viewed with the following command:

 ~~~bash
 kubectl logs deployment/mysql -f